FAQs

 When they claim they are an “award-winning” photographer, what do they mean?
 How long ago and how many times?
 Nationally and Internationally recognized?

-Karen has achieved and continues to achieve honors on every stage, every year including this one, and you’ll find a partial list of her awards on the “About Karen” page.
+Karen has achieved and continues to achieve diverse and international honors every year, including this one.
+You’ll find a partial list of her awards on the “About Karen” page.

 How many people are they going to stuff into a vehicle to maximize profit?